Seasons of Self

 Mindfulness-based Transpersonal Therapy

-Weaving together the wisdom of your natural rhythms, embodiment, and basic aliveness as the foundation to therapy.
+Weaving together the wisdom of your natural rhythms, embodied awareness, and basic aliveness as the foundation to therapy.

 Just like the seasons, we all move through cycles—times of expansion and energy, and times of rest, uncertainty, or withdrawal.